by Todd Walker

 Are you familiar with the American Beech tree?
 They’re easy to identify.
 Just look for a smooth-barked tree that has initials carved in the trunk.
 I know I carved mine in their thin, whitish bark as a kid.
 Beech trees usually grow in groves near water and rich, well-drained soil.

 I’ve always noticed black clumps attached to the branches of these trees in winter and early spring when green foliage is absent.
 Last weekend curiosity got the best of me.
-I carefully harvested a clump, not sure of what it was, or if these hard black masses would be of use somehow.
+I carefully harvested a clump to see if these hard black masses would be of use somehow.

 Guess what?
-Turns out that sooty mold makes an excellent fire tinder.
+Turns out that sooty mold makes an excellent fire tinder/extender.
 You may have already known this, but to me, I was totally tickled by my new discovery!

-Before demonstrating its usefulness for outers, bushcrafters, and self-reliant types, here’s how sooty mold is created.
+Before demonstrating its usefulness, here’s how sooty mold is created.

 Beginning in the late summer months, the Beech Blight Aphid (BBA) begins gathering in colonies on the branches of the American Beech tree.
 These little aphids are also known as wooly aphids and “boogie-woogie” aphids due to their defensive dance they perform when disturbed.
 The entire colony of thousands of white bugs begin to gyrate in unison when they feel threatened.
 I caught them dancing on a short video last summer while stump shooting.
 Quite amusing to watch!